+11.16.060 Records of Conveyances

-The city sexton shall keep a plat of all conveyances executed under the provisions of this Chapter, stating the property conveyed, the date of such conveyances, the name of the person to whom conveyed, and the amount received for the same.
+A. The City Sexton shall keep a plat of all conveyances executed under the provisions of this Chapter, stating the property conveyed, the date of such conveyances, the name of the person to whom it was conveyed, and the amount received for the same.